fastapi/fastapi/docs/advanced/custom-response.md

 ### Return a Starlette `Response`

-As seen in <a href="https://fastapi.tiangolo.com/tutorial/response-directly/" target="_blank">another section</a>, you can also override the response directly in your path operation, by returning it.
+As seen in [Return a Response directly](response-directly.md){.internal-link target=_blank}, you can also override the response directly in your *path operation*, by returning it.

 The same example from above, returning an `HTMLResponse`, could look like: